tkmru/linux-insides-ja/Booting/linux-bootstrap-2.md

 Kernel booting process.
 Part 2.
 ================================================================================

-First steps in the kernel setup
+カーネルセットアップの最初のステップ
 --------------------------------------------------------------------------------

 We started to dive into linux kernel insides in the previous [part](linux-bootstrap-1.md) and saw the initial part of the kernel setup code.
 We stopped at the first call to the `main` function (which is the first function written in C) from [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c).

 In this part we will continue to research the kernel setup code and
 * see what `protected mode` is,